tethysplatform/tethys/docs/whats_new/prior_releases.rst

 Extended Services and Link Commands
 -----------------------------------

-* The ``tethys services`` command has been extended to support creating all Tethys services programatically.
+* The ``tethys services`` command has been extended to support creating all Tethys services programmatically.
-* The ``tethys link`` command has been extended to support link all types of Tethys services to applicable App Settings programatically.
+* The ``tethys link`` command has been extended to support link all types of Tethys services to applicable App Settings programmatically.

 See: :ref:`tethys_cli_services` and :ref:`tethys_cli_link`